uncss/uncss/README.md

 - __htmlroot__ (String): Where the project root is.
 Useful for example if you are running UnCSS on _local_ files that have absolute href to the stylesheets, i.e. ```href="/css/style.css"```

-## Testing
-The UnCSS test suite requires you to have imagemagick and graphicsmagick installed (Required by [gm](https://github.com/aheckmann/gm/)).

 ## License
 Copyright (c) 2013 Giacomo Martino.
 See the [LICENSE](/LICENSE.md) file for license rights and limitations (MIT).